vigevenoj/k8sharkbait/README.md

   domain: example.com
 ```
 With that in place, run `python up.py` to generate your cluster nodes and ansible inventory as specified.
 After that, you'll need to run the `minimal-bootstrap` playbook or specify the python3 interpreter in order to run the bootstrap playbook, which will get the cluster ready for you to deploy Heketi.
+Note that the ansible playbook requires the controller to have the python 'netaddr' package installed.

+## Inter-node traffic encryption
+The ansible playbook configures certificate-based IPsec encapsulation of traffic between the nodes on their internal (private) addresses via the `ipsec` role.
+Certificates need to be generated ahead of time, and the chain of trust up to a root needs to be copied onto the nodes in addition to each node's certificate and key.
+There are some notes in the role with more details.

 ## Storage
 Persistent storage is managed via 20gb volumes attached to nodes as unformatted block devices.
 This is handled via some internal tooling during the preflight; it has bugs and needs some human intervention.
 The internal tooling also generates the necessary topology.json required for Heketi to use the volumes for glusterfs.